moxvallix/qrshot/README.md

 ```
 ![encoding screenshot](encode.png)

-<string>: Text, in quotes, to encode
+\<string\>: Text, in quotes, to encode
-<location>: Location of the directory to store the image.
+\<location\>: Location of the directory to store the image.
+Defaults to ~/Pictures.
 The image is named after the date / time.
-Defaults to ~/Pictures.

 ## Dependencies